How To Change Brake Pads With An Electric Parking Brake

 You should always connect a battery charger when you are doing this job.
 Without it, you can get low battery voltage and destroy electrical parts of the electric parking brake.

 If you don’t have one at home I can recommend this one for a universal use: NOCO Genius G3500 6V/12V 3.5A UltraSafe Smart Battery Charger.
-If you want to find more tools that will help you a lot you can check out our other article 5 tools every car owner should have at home.

 2. Connect a diagnostic tool.